 At Nova Recovery, we personalise all rehab programmes carrying personal treatment recommendations.
 This may be the case via a drug and alcohol rehab in Leamington Spa.

-However, some rehab clinics do unfortunately cut corners by offering a standardised rehab programme, which will commonly only motivate superficial recovery rates.
+However, some rehab hospitals do unfortunately cut corners by offering a standardised rehab programme, which will commonly only motivate superficial recovery rates.

-Through our rehab clinic, you can therefore expect a rehab programme which caters to your personal needs, soon followed by individual recommendations.
+Through our rehab hospital, you can therefore expect a rehab programme which caters to your personal needs, soon followed by individual recommendations.

 Those recommendations will definitely include both physical and psychological forms of addiction treatment.
-Yet, exact methods will be communicated and secured on your admission into our rehab clinic.
+Yet, exact methods will be communicated and secured on your admission into our rehab hospital.

 Common treatments, used to treat addiction include a drug and alcohol detox, stress management, cognitive behavioural therapy, relapse prevention, counselling and support groups.
 A fitting mix will combine to form your comprehensive rehab programme.